meghdadFar/wordview/README.md

 ![adjs](/figs/adjectives.png)

 ### Labels
-*wordview* provides basic statistics and analysis for labels in labeled datasets.
-To use this feature, you can use `LabelStatsPlots` which supports up to 4 independent labels that can be either categorical or numerical.
+*wordview* provides several statistics for labels in labeled datasets.
+To use this feature, you can use `LabelStatsPlots`.

+### Document-level Labels
+For document-level labels *wordview* supports up to 4 independent labels that can be either categorical or numerical.
+These labels should be provided in a one-label-per-document fashion.
+See the following example where such labels are provided in a Pandas dataframe.

 ```python
 from wordview.text_analysis import LabelStatsPlots